ARTICLE

 Good Friday

-This year’s Good Friday gathering will take place in the Hope Center chapel on April 18 at 7:30PM.
+This year’s Good Friday gatherings will take place in the Hope Center Chapel on April 3 at 6:30 and 8:30PM.

 We play co-ed pick-up games for teens and adults of all skill levels on a monthly rotation as a fun way to build community at our church!